pdfosborne/elsciRL/README.md

 This has also been known as AI agents but we notably do not require the problem to already contain language.

 ### Features
-1. **Accelerates Research** by dividing the Reinforcement Learning process and providing an open-source Wiki to share knowledge
+1. **Accelerates Research** by seperating Reinforcement Learning development into distinct components and providing an [Open-Source Wiki](https://github.com/pdfosborne/elsciRL-Wiki) and [Discord Server](https://discord.gg/GgaqcrYCxt) to share knowledge
-2. **Improve Reproducability** by offering generally applicable alogorithms and applications with exact configurations to re-create prior experiments
+2. **Improve Reproducability** by designing generally applicable alogorithms & applications including configurations to re-create prior experiments
-3. **Extract Domain Expert Knowledge** by using the App Interface to let non-technical users provide instructions
+3. **Extract Domain Expert Knowledge** by using our App Interface to let non-technical users provide instructions
-4. **Enchance New Applications** by reducing the amount of data required in early development
+4. **Enchance New Applications** by making it easier to setup new problems and reduce the amount of data required testing

 <div width="75%" align="center">
 	<img src="https://github.com/pdfosborne/elsciRL-Wiki/blob/main/Resources/images/Agent-Performance-2.gif?raw=true" />